 Key Differences Between Flexible Packaging and Rigid Packaging

 Rigid packaging means basically just that.
 It is defined as “unable to bend or be forced out of shape; not flexible.”
 Rigid packaging offers structure and support for products and is known for its strength.
-Examples of rigid packaging materials include corrugated and paperboard boxes, plastic bottles and boxes, aluminum cans, and glass jars.
+Rigid materials examples include corrugated and paperboard boxes, plastic bottles and boxes, aluminum cans, and glass jars.
 Popular applications include cereal boxes, glass bottles of spirits, cans of soup, and laundry detergent bottles.

 Flexible packaging on the other hand, is literally flexible.
 It is defined as, “capable of bending easily without breaking” so you can bend it, fold it, and shape it.
 This includes pouches and bags used for a variety of products, including juice pouches, chip bags, pouches of granola and protein bar wrappers.
 The great thing about flexible packaging is that it is available in various sizes and forms to work with just about any application.